Crazy Water

-"Crazy Water" is a song by English musician Elton John with lyrics written by Bernie Taupin.
-It is the seventh track on his 1976 album, Blue Moves.
+"Crazy Water" is a song by British musician Elton John and lyricist Bernie Taupin.
+It is the seventh track on John's 1976 album Blue Moves.
 It was released as a single in the UK in February 1977.
-The single reached No. 27 in the UK singles charts.
+The single reached No. 27 in the UK singles chart.

 "Crazy Water" was sporadically performed by John during his concert tours with percussionist Ray Cooper from 1977 until 2012.